NetApp/ontap-rest-python/README.md

 pip install netapp-ontap
 ```

-You should review the package web site for detailed system requirements and further instructions, as well as reference documentation for the library: [PyPI netapp-ontap](https://pypi.org/project/netapp-ontap/)
+You should also review the [PyPI netapp-ontap](https://pypi.org/project/netapp-ontap/) package web page for detailed system requirements and further instructions, as well as reference documentation for the library.

-The repository folder **examples/python_client_library** contains samples scripts to access the ONTAP REST API through the Python client library.
+The repository folder **examples/python_client_library** contains sample scripts to access the ONTAP REST API through the Python client library.
 You need to run each of the scripts with the appropriate parameters.
 Use the help provided with each script to get started.
 For example:

 ```
 python3 list_volume.py -h